-RSE is taught within the personal, social, health, religious and economic (PSRHE) education curriculum, during tutor time.
+RSE is taught within the personal, social, health, religious and economic (PSHRE) education curriculum, during tutor time and is taught by students' form tutors.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).